Transparent Trade-offs between Properties of Explanations: Induction: Optimizing Explanation Functions

-\section{INDUCTION: OPTIMIZING EXPLANATION FUNCTIONS}
+\textbf{Smoothness.} Smoothness or ``internal robustness" captures the variability across different dimensions of an explanation that is assigned to a fixed input.
+Similar to robustness, suppose we are given a similarity matrix $\tilde{S}_{dd'}$ that tells how similar an input dimension $d\in[D]$ is to another input dimension $d'\in[D]$ (for instance, when inputs are images, this similarity can be related to the distance between two pixels).
+Then, we define the smoothness loss in a form similar to robustness (Table~\ref{tab:properties}c):

+\textbf{Complexity.} A common way to formalize explanation complexity is via sparsity, i.e.\ by counting the number of non-zero weights in the explanations.
+In the transductive setting, this can be captured through the $\ell_1$-norm of explanations (Table~\ref{tab:properties}i): $\mathcal{L}_{\texttt{C}}(W_E) = \sum_n \|\*w_{E_n}\|_1$, which we prefer over $\ell_0$-norm for efficient optimization.

+\section{Induction: Optimizing Explanation Functions}

-In this section, we tackle the inductive version of our problem: learning explanation functions that are optimized for a set of desired explanation properties.
-We instantiate the general problem in Equation \ref{eqn:big_problem} with three properties $\{\text{faithful},\text{robust},\text{smooth}\}$.
-Then, we drive a computationally efficient and mathematically consistent solution based on GP inference.
+\justify{ In this section, we tackle the inductive version of our problem: learning explanation functions that are optimized for a desired mixture of explanation properties.
+We instantiate the general problem in Equation~\ref{eqn:big_problem} with three properties: faithfulness (\texttt{F-grad}), robustness (\texttt{R-avg}) and smoothness (\texttt{S}).
+Then, we drive a computationally efficient and mathematically consistent solution based on GP inference.}

-\textbf{The Inductive Problem.} We observe that the definitions of faithfulness, robustness, and smoothness from Section \ref{sec:background} are quadratic.
-When linearly combined, these losses lead to the following optimization problem (setting $\lambda_{\text{faithful}}=1$ without a loss of generality): { } While the most general form of Equation \ref{eqn:big_problem} may be difficult to solve, below we derive how the optimization in Equation \ref{eqn:obj_ind_ex} can be cast as a very specific kind of GP regression---and that will yield a both computationally tractable and mathematically consistent solution.